-Counties and the BdSWD will meet once a year to discuss ordinances and counties will notify each other of any proposed ordinance amendments.
+Counties and the BdSWD will meet as needed to discuss changes to the following water-related ordinances and ordinance amendments.
 A full comparison of how local ordinances are used to administer statutory responsibilities is provided in Appendix N.

 Shoreland Management